 6 to 8 weeks: Flowering

 The capitate-stalked trichomes start to appear at this stage of the growth.
-This trichome produces most of the cannabinoids (THC and CBD).
+This trichomes on cannabis produces most of the cannabinoids (THC and CBD).

+What do trichomes look like when ready to harvest?
 Harvesting is the stage when a grower normally uses a microscope or magnifying glass to check how the trichomes look.
 This process is vital in determining if the plant is ready to be harvested.
-Normally, a trichome is clear but once it turns to milky or cloudy color means it is ready to be harvested.
-If the trichomes started to turn golden or amber, it means you have missed your window to harvest the plant at its optimum productivity.
+Normally, a trichome is clear but once it turns to milky or cloudy color means it is ready to harvest trichomes.
+Why do marijuana trichomes turn amber?
+If the trichomes started to turn golden or amber trichomes, it means you have missed your window to harvest the plant at its optimum productivity.
 At this point, the trichomes are already deteriorating and the THC levels are decreasing.
 The cannabis market is moving very fast as Chuck Rifici, CEO and Chairman of Auxly Cannabis Group has said.

 One of the key things in knowing how to grow marijuana seeds is knowing when to harvest.
 Harvesting a cannabis plant too early would lesser products and harvesting it too late would produce a less potent product because as the plant gets older, the THC content drops.